 “You have regular frequent fliers that may be aware this is coming,” said Lambert spokesperson Leff Lea.
 “You may have those travelers that routinely bring their passport, but you have the infrequent travelers that may go on vacation once every couple years and they may be caught off guard.”

 While passports will be accepted in lieu of REAL ID, only 42 percent of Americans have one, and they're more costly to obtain than a driver's license.

 But it’s not just air travel that is affected.

 REAL ID identification cards will be needed to get into federal facilities such as military bases or federal courthouses.

-In order to obtain a REAL ID card, Missouri residents will need several different items as proof of identity and residency.
+In order to obtain a REAL ID card, Missouri and Illinois residents will need several different items as proof of identity and residency.